Testable Predictions

 📄 Open derivation in Part Ic.
 Perihelion Precession

-The precession formula emerges algebraically from the ratio of gravitational and kinematic projections at periapsis—no differential equations or metric tensors required:
+The precession formula emerges algebraically from the ratio of gravitational and kinematic projections at periapsis—no mass no G no differential equations or metric tensors required:

-Accurately predicts Mercury’s 43″/century and observed precession for star S2.
+Accurately predicts Mercury’s 43″/century observed precession for star S2.

 Part I — “The Universal Precession Law: Derivation via \(Q_a\)”